Finite Element Exterior Calculus for Evolution Problems: Semi-Discrete FEM Error Estimates for Evolution Problems

 \section{Semi-Discrete FEM Error Estimates for Evolution Problems}

 We begin by reviewing semi-discrete finite element methods and their \textit{a priori} error estimates for parabolic and hyperbolic PDE systems.
 We focus in each case on a relatively simple, well-studied system of interest to modeling communities, namely, the heat equation (parabolic) and the wave equation (hyperbolic).
+To avoid complicating the problem statements, we assume the given data $f$, $g$, $u_{0}$ and $u_{1}$ to be as regular as necessary for the problem context, unless otherwise specified.
 The \textbf{heat equation} is: find $u(x,t)$ such that

 We review the approach to Galerkin methods for this problem as presented in Thom\'ee~\cite{T2006} for domains $\Omega\subset\R^2$.
 His approach is based on work with Johnson~\cite{JT1981} and builds upon prior analysis of elliptic projection~\cite{BSTW1977}.
 A similar approach, restricted to $\Omega\subset \R^2$, was carried out by Garcia in~\cite{G1994}.
-Similar work Let $\sigma=\nabla u$ and define the mixed, weak form problem: Find $(u,\sigma)\in L^2\times\hdiv$ such that
+Let $\sigma=\nabla u$ and define the mixed, weak form problem: Given $f$ and $g$, find $(u(t),\sigma(t)) \in L^{2}(\Omega)\times H(\Div; \Omega)$ such that

-The semi-discrete problem is then to find $(u_h,\sigma_h)\in S_h\times H_h\subset L^2\times\hdiv$ such that
+The semi-discrete problem is then to find $(u_h(t),\sigma_h(t))\in S_h\times H_h\subset L^2(\Omega) \times H(\Div;\Omega)$ such that

 where $g_h$ is an approximation of $g$ in $S_h$.
 With bases for $S_h$ and $H_h$, the matrix form of the discrete problem is

 where $U$ and $\Sigma$ are vectors corresponding to $u_h$ and $\sigma_h$.
 It is easily seen that the matrices $A$ and $D$ are positive definite.
 Eliminating $\Sigma$, we have the system of ODEs